efthakhar/finzo/README.md

 ## Invextry

-Invextry is a simple inventory management solution created with laravel and vue js.
+A simple expense and income tracker with laravel and vuejs

 ## Contributors